Information on the Collection of Personal Data

 - Place of residence

-- Status (in the sense of: Status of university membership.
+- Status (in the sense of: University affiliation status.
 Student, employee, guest)

 - Matriculation number (only for students)

-- Telephone number of the workplace (only for staff members)
+- Telephone number of place of work (only for staff members)

 3.3 Voluntary information

-When registering on the university sports homepage, the following information is voluntary:
+When registering on the University Sports website, the following information is voluntary:

 3.4 Payment data

-For fee-paying sports courses, payment can only be made by direct debit when registering on the university sports homepage.
-If payment is made by direct debit, the following information must be provided by the participant:
+For fee-based sports courses, payment can only be made by direct debit when registering on the Hochschulsport-Homepage.
+If payment is made by direct debit, the participant is required to provide the following information:

 - Account number